Knowledge base: Knowledge Base > ByteBlower > Automation

 • The requested input did not exist.

-This code will be used for following situations:
+This code will be used for the following situations:

-the project file itself does not exist, or scenario or batch do not exist in the supplied project file.
+the project file itself does not exist, or the scenario or batch does not exist in the supplied project file.

 • 70 (EX_SOFTWARE)